- For Parents

 Over 400 courses to choose from

 Provo eSchool offers over 400 online courses.
-For more info, see the course listing below.
+For more information, see the course lists on the sidebar.

-Not only students living in Provo, but ALL K-12 students living in Utah are encouraged to enroll in Provo eSchool.
+Not only students living in Provo, but ALL K-8 students living in Utah are encouraged to enroll in Provo eSchool.
 Dual enrollment is a popular choice where students can be enrolled at their local brick and mortar school and also enrolled in eSchool, participating in online courses.
+For students in grades K-8, dual enrollment is only available within Provo School District.

 A dedicated staff to help your child